 Neighboring parts of the Gupta Empire was the last pre-Muslim conquest royal house that ruled over what today is Iran, the Sasans who forged the Eranshar (commonly known as the Sassanian Empire).

-This was adopted by the Persian royal court and soon took on an evolution of its own, with a slightly different appearance and rules, to become Shatranja, a Persian alliteration of Chaturanga
+This was adopted by the Persian royal court and soon evolved into Shatranj, a Persian alliteration of Chaturanga with a slightly different appearance and rules.

-According to Persian folklore, the game was a gift to the Sassanid King Khosaru (531 – 579 CE) from the King of Kannauj, who ruled over much of the modern-day Indian state of Utter Pradesh.
+According to Persian folklore, the game was a gift to the Sassanid King Khosrau (531–579 CE) from the King of Kannauj, who ruled over much of the modern-day Indian state of Uttar Pradesh.

 Muslim conquests and beyond

-One of the most consequential, and remarkable, periods of early medieval history was surely the Islamic expansion between 610 and 750 CE.
+One of the most consequential and remarkable periods of early medieval history was the Islamic expansion between 610 and 750 CE.

-These early Muslim conquests saw the Islamic religion reach as far away as the Pyrenees, in one direction, and deep into Central Asia in the other.
+These early Muslim conquests saw the Islamic religion reach as far as the Pyrenees in one direction and deep into Central Asia in the other.

-Following the Arab conquest of the Sassanian Empire, in 651 CE, Shatranja was taken up by the new Muslim elite.
+Following the Arab conquest of the Sassanian Empire in 651 CE, Shatranj was adopted by the new Muslim elite.

-It kept its Persian name but was exported throughout the Muslim world through all areas of the Rashidun, then Umayyad Caliphate, stretching from the heart of the Frankish Empire to the banks of the River Ravi, separating modern-day India and Pakistan.
+It kept its Persian name but was exported throughout the Muslim world, spreading across the Rashidun and then Umayyad Caliphates, from the heart of the Frankish Empire to the banks of the River Ravi, separating modern-day India and Pakistan.

-We can thank the Moors, who were responsible for the Muslim conquest of the Iberian Peninsula, and who gave the game its modern name.
+We can thank the Moors, who were responsible for the Muslim conquest of the Iberian Peninsula, for giving the game its modern name.

-Rendering the Persian term, in their tongue, as Shaterej, when it crossed the Straits of Gilbratar, to Al-Andalus, the locals there called it Ajedrez
+Rendering the Persian term in their tongue as Shaterej, when it crossed the Straits of Gibraltar to Al-Andalus, the locals there called it Ajedrez.

-On the other side of the Mediterranean, the game entered another way through the Byzantine Empire, where it was called Zatrikion
+On the other side of the Mediterranean, the game entered through the Byzantine Empire, where it was called Zatrikion.
+Eventually, it spread further north, where local languages adapted it with local versions of the Persian name for king, "Shah."

 Vikings used numerous river systems in their expansion into Eastern Europe.
 Photo: Denis Kabanov / Shutterstock